garden-io/garden/CONTRIBUTING.md

 * Checks out a branch named `release-<version>`.
 * Updates `core/package.json`, `core/yarn.lock` and `CHANGELOG.md`.
 * Commits the changes, tags the commit, and pushes the tag and branch.
 * Pushing the tag triggers a CI process that creates the release artifacts and publishes them to Github.
-If the the release is not a pre-release, we create a draft instead of actually publishing.
+If the release is not a pre-release, we create a draft instead of actually publishing.

 ### Steps